Vitus Bering: Early life

 Vitus Bering was born in the port town of Horsens in Denmark to Anne Pedderdatter and her husband Jonas Svendsen (a "customs inspector and churchwarden") and was baptized in the Lutheran church there on 5 August 1681.
 He was named after a maternal great-uncle, Vitus Pedersen Bering, who had been a chronicler in the royal court, and was not long deceased at the time of Vitus Jonassen Bering's birth.
-The family enjoyed reasonable financial security, with two of Vitus' elder half-brothers both attending the University of Copenhagen.
-Vitus however did not and instead signed on at age 15 as a ship's boy.
-Between 1696 and 1704, Bering travelled the seas, reaching India and the Dutch East Indies while also finding time to complete naval officer training in Amsterdam.
-He would also claim later (and, it seems, not without some supporting evidence) to have served on Danish whalers in the North Atlantic, visiting European colonies in the Caribbean and on the eastern seaboard of North America.
-It was in Amsterdam, however, that in 1704 and under the guidance of Norwegian-born Russian admiral Cornelius Cruys, Bering gained an officer's commission into the Russian navy, with the rank of sub-lieutenant.
-He would be repeatedly promoted in Peter the Great's rapidly evolving navy, reaching the rank of second captain by 1720.
-In that time, it appears he was not involved in any sea battles, but commanded several vessels on potentially dangerous missions, including the transport of a ship from the Azov Sea on Russia's southern coast to the Baltic on her northern coast.
+The family enjoyed reasonable financial security, with two of Vitus's elder half-brothers both attending the University of Copenhagen.
+Vitus instead signed on as a ship's boy at age 15.
+Between 1696 and 1704, he traveled the seas, reaching India and the Dutch East Indies while also finding time to complete naval officer training in Amsterdam.
+He later claimed (not without some supporting evidence) to have served on Danish whalers in the North Atlantic, visiting European colonies in the Caribbean and on North America's eastern seaboard.
+But it was in Amsterdam that, in 1704, under Norwegian-born Russian admiral Cornelius Cruys's guidance, Bering gained an officer's commission into the Russian Navy, with the rank of sub-lieutenant.
+He was repeatedly promoted in Peter the Great's rapidly evolving navy, reaching the rank of second captain by 1720.
+In that time, it appears he was not involved in any sea battles, but commanded several vessels on potentially dangerous missions, including the transport of a ship from the Azov Sea on Russia's southern coast to the Baltic on its northern coast.
 His work in the latter stages of the Great Northern War (ending in 1721), for example, was dominated by lightering duties.